SodaWithoutSparkles/revanced-troubleshooting-guide/troubleshoot/03-youtube.md

 - Google play protect blocked it
   - when the play protect window popped up, click "learn more" and "install anyway"
 - You forgot the microG patch
-  - Add the `Vanced microG support` patch and try again
+  - Add the `GmsCore support` patch and try again
 - You clicked the wrong apk
   - Double-check that you selected the patched instead of the raw source apk
 - There were errors during patching